cheme/mydht/blog/process.md

 At this point we could change all threaded spawner, but their is the use case where we transmit peers as RcRef or CloneRef (for instance if peers is a single ip address) and still use threading.

-So the solution is to copy the Rc to the new thread, that is what SRef implemnetation of RcRef does : give a sendable type for Rc<Peer> (simply cloning Peer) and then in the spawn thread put back this to a RcRef (putting it back may not be suitable but RcRef<Peer> is the only kind of peer define in the conf and transmit to service commands).
+So the solution will be copying the Rc to the new thread, that is what SRef implemnetation of RcRef does : give a sendable type for Rc<Peer> (simply cloning Peer) and then in the spawn thread put back this to a RcRef (putting it back may not be suitable but RcRef<Peer> is the only kind of peer define in the conf and transmit to service commands).
 This sending of SRef could not be achieve with MpscChannel but another Channel implementation is doing it (cloning/unwraping on write and putting back to Ref on recv) : 'MpscChannelRef'
 ```
 pub struct MpscChannelRef;
 pub struct MpscSenderRef<C : SRef>(MpscSender<C::Send>);
 pub struct MpscReceiverRef<C : SRef>(MpscReceiver<C::Send>);
 pub struct MpscSenderToRef<CS>(MpscSender<CS>);
+pub struct MpscReceiverToRef<CS>(MpscReceiver<CS>);
 ```
 It simply wrap an MpscSender of the Send inner typer of our Ref<P> as an SRef, implementation is straightforward.

 Changing all our channels (ApiChannelIn, PeerStoreServiceChannelIn, MainLoopChannelIn, MainLoopChannelOut, ReadChannelIn, WriteChannelIn, PeerMgmtChannelIn, GlobalServiceChannelIn) for localproxy we already use a 'NoChannel' as input (received message is build from frame in Read service) and a non threaded spawner : see 'localproxyglobal' macro.
-After manually implementing SRef for a lot of Command and Reply struct (a macro is really needed here see for a simple example TODO add link to commit) we obtain :
+After manually implementing SRef for a lot of Command and Reply struct (a macro is really needed here see for a simple example TODO add link to commit) we still obtain :
 ```
 error[E0277]: the trait bound `std::rc::Rc<mydht_basetest::node::Node>: std::marker::Send` is not satisfied in `procs::server2::ReadService<test::mainloop::TestLocalConf>`
    --> src/test/mainloop.rs:658:6